TheTypoMaster/gray.net.au/posts/2009/05/15/New_CMS.rst

 .. title: New CMS
 .. slug: New_CMS
 .. date: 2009-05-15 09:53:55 UTC+10:00
-.. tags: site
+.. tags: site,web
-.. category:
+.. category: Site
 .. link:

 Well, after wrangling the old Geeklog and Gallery2 setup into complete